GET READY FOR THE JULY FAIR IN VALENCIA

 FANTASTIC FIESTA IN VALENCIA

-A diverse events programme incorporates Valencian tradition and culture along with international influence, with performing arts, special exhibitions and cultural events taking place in iconic landmarks across the city.
-Colour, music, dancing and food and drink are high on the priority list and in true Spanish style, events are focused on good, old-fashioned family fun.
+A diverse programmed events incorporate Valencian tradition and culture along with international influence, with performing arts, special exhibitions and cultural events taking place in iconic landmarks across the city.
+Color, music, dancing and food and drink are high on the priority list and in true Spanish style, events are focused on good, old-fashioned family fun.

 PARTY – DANCE AND LOT OF FUN IN VALENCIA